playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 However, as mentioned above, there is a delay between calling `loadSceneHierarchy` and the scene data actually being loaded.
 This means that there will be a few frames where the application will be rendering a blank screen while its waiting for the network request to complete which brings us to the alternative.

-**Destroying the old scene root entity after the new scene is loaded**.
+### Destroying the old scene root entity after the new scene is loaded

 This would mean that the old scene hierarchy will be destroyed in the callback after the new scene hierarchy has been added to hierarchy which ensures that the old scene would be present while the scene data is loaded from network.

 ```
 // Find the Scene Registry Item by the name of the scene